-As time went on, the influential residents who occupied East Broad Street moved to other areas and The Broadwin began its inevitable decline.
-The building had been neglected for some time by the late-1990s and was in dire need of a renovation.
-All of The Broadwin’s residents had moved out of their apartments by 2000 so renovations could begin.
+As time went on, the influential residents who occupied East Broad Street moved to other areas, and The Broadwin began its inevitable decline.
+The building had been neglected for some time by the late 1990s and was in dire need of a renovation.
+All of The Broadwin’s residents had moved out of their apartments by 2000, so renovations could begin.
 The building sat vacant for some time, but by 2006, plans called for The Broadwin to be redeveloped into a 43-unit condominium building.
-The developers wished to save as much of the building’s original features as possible while bringing modern amenities.
-The OES visited The Broadwin during an open house which was set up to attract potential buyers for the condominium units.
+The developers wished to preserve as many of the building’s original features as possible while adding modern amenities.
+The OES visited The Broadwin during an open house that was set up to attract potential buyers for the condominium units.
 Several units had already sold, but many others were still available, especially on the upper floors.
-Unfortunately, funding dried up and several contractors walked off the job in March 2007.
-The 25 homeowners who had already purchased their condos sued the bank and eventually either settled out of court or received compensatory settlements after the trial.
-In total, the bank responsible paid out $19 million to the residents and developer.
+Unfortunately, funding dried up, and several contractors walked off the job in March 2007.
+The 25 homeowners who had already purchased their condos sued the bank and eventually settled out of court or received compensatory settlements after the trial.
+In total, the bank responsible paid out $19 million to the residents and developers.

 Location Information: Restoration Pending

 The Broadwin is located at 1312 East Broad Street in Columbus; Franklin County.

 Photographs: Exterior, Historical, Common Areas, Basement & Garage